Giuseppe Bottai: World War II

-However, the Italian intervention in World War II resulted in disaster.
+The Italian intervention in World War II resulted in disaster.
 The Campaign on the Eastern Front caused the death or the injury of approximately 77,000 soldiers, with more than 39,000 injured.
 Bottai voted for Mussolini's arrest, which had been proposed by Dino Grandi, on 25 July 1943 after Italy's defeat had become evident.
 In 1944, the Italian Social Republic condemned Bottai to death, during the Verona trial, but Bottai hid in a Roman convent.
 In 1944, Bottai enlisted in the French Foreign Legion with the pseudonym Andrea Battaglia.
 He fought in Provence during Operation Dragoon and then in the Western Allied invasion of Germany.

 Later life

 After the war, Bottai remained in France and continued to serve in the Foreign Legion until 1948, when he was discharged.
 For his role in the final stages of World War II, he got an amnesty for his role in fascism.
 Returning in Italy in 1953, Bottai founded the periodical ABC (not to be confused with the magazine with the same name) and Il Popolo di Roma, which was financed by ex-fascist Vittorio Cini, who supported centrist and conservative views.
 Bottai died in Rome in 1959.
 At his funeral was Aldo Moro who, like Moro's father, had been Bottai's friend and assistant during his career.